 Public Function SetTotal(ByVal val As Double) As Double

 running = val

 Public Function GetTotal() As Double

-We need these columns since we need the RunningValue of the Amount_SalesLine in the details and we need to know when we have reached the last row.
-Both the following expressions need to be placed in the details row, for this to work, so not in the Group Header and not in the Group Footer.
-For demo purpose I have made these Columns big so you can see them, but you of course would make these as small as possible and hide the values so they are not visible on the report.
+We need this column since we need the RunningValue of the Amount_SalesLine in the details so we always know the accumilated value of Amount_SalesLine in the last row on the current page.
+The expression need to be placed in the details row, for this to work, so not in the Group Header and not in the Group Footer.
+For demo purpose I have made the Column big so you can see it, but you of course would make this as small as possible and hide the value so this is not visible on your report.

 In the RunningValue details textbox add this value:

-What this will do, is that it will both show and set the RunningValue of the last visible detail line.
+What this will do, is that it will both show and set the RunningValue of the last visible detail line on current page.
 It looks at the Detail textbox in the RunningValue column with this value: =RunningValue(Fields!Amount_SalesLine.Value,Sum,"Group2")

 In the Transfooter we set the visibilty expression to: